 Any theft where items were left unattended

-Every policy sets different exclusions, so check the documents carefully before you buy so you know what you can claim for.
+Every policy sets different exclusions, so check the documents carefully before you buy so you know what you can claim for and what won’t be covered.

 Booking your venue